ABOUT THE DOLLS

 ONE OF A KIND:

-My dolls are unique art objects - no molds are used.
+My dolls are unique art objects - no molds were used.
 Each doll is one of a kind.

 1ST COLLECTION - THE GOWNS: